 Brief Fact Summary.
-Van Camp (Plaintiff) sued, alleging that Mark McAfoos (Defendant), while riding his tricycle collided with Plaintiff causing injury to her achilles tendon.
+Van Camp (Plaintiff) sued, alleging that Mark McAfoos (Defendant), while riding his tricycle collided with Plaintiff causing injury to her Achilles tendon.
 The trial court sustained a motion to dismiss.
 Plaintiff appealed.

 Synopsis of Rule of Law.
 Where an essential element of the cause of action is missing, the question is not what may be shown under the pleading but whether a cause of action has been pled.

+Issue.
 Did Plaintiff plead a cause of action?